shanto-kumar-saha/Database-Testing-SQA/README.md

 # SQA-DatabaseTesting
-In this repository, I have attached my SQL database testing file and the SQL Query Execute &amp; Output report
+In this repository, I have attached my SQL database testing file and the report of SQL Query Execute Output